justpy-org/justpy/docs/charts_tutorial/creating_charts.md

 This example uses numpy to generate sines with different frequencies and adds them as separate series to a chart (numpy needs to be installed for this example to work).

-This and other examples will use the Python standard library function zip, so it you are not familiar with it, please read about it (https://docs.python.org/3/library/functions.html#zip).
-Using zip, it is very simple to create lists of x, y pairs which is one data format Highcharts supports for its series (it supports other formats also such as dictionaries).
+This and other examples will use the Python standard library function `zip`.
+Using `zip`, it is very simple to create lists of x, y pairs which is one data format Highcharts supports for its series (it supports other formats also such as dictionaries).

-Try moving the mouse over different areas of the graph to see its interactive features.
+Try moving the mouse over different areas of the chart to see its interactive features.
 For example, when you hover over a series name in the legend, it highlights the series.
 When you click the series name in the legend, it is disabled.

 ## Sharing Charts